Giving Options and Fund Types

 No matter what type of fund you choose, you can rest assured you are making an impact in your community.

 You may donate to an existing fund or establish your own named fund with a donation of $10,000 or more, depending on the type of fund

 - Named, undesignated funds enable you and the Foundation to respond to our community’s needs.
 Funds such as our Community Foundation’s Leadership Fund provide you the option to make a meaningful investment in our community.

-- Field-of-interest funds allow you to concentrate your giving on a particular issue or geographic area — such as ending hunger, protecting the environment or improving education.
+- Field-of-interest funds allow you to concentrate your giving on a particular issue or geographic area — such as ending hunger, protecting the environment or supporting the arts.
 You direct your giving to the nonprofits addressing your concerns.

 - Donor-advised funds eliminate the need for a private foundation.
 You focus on giving to nonprofits of your choosing; we take care of the paperwork.

 - Designated funds support your charitable organizations of choice.

 - Agency endowment funds are set up by nonprofits to grow their assets and, in so doing, provide permanent sources of revenue for those organizations.

 - Named-scholarship funds can benefit individuals attending specific institutions or those with particular backgrounds or interests.
 You may also set guidelines for candidate selection and scholarship awards.

 Planned giving integrates charitable giving with your overall financial and estate planning and may reduce your estate taxes while supporting your community.